 Water extraction and bottling facilities are located in various rural areas in Tweed Shire.
-These uses were established prior to gazettal of Tweed Local Environmental Plan (LEP) 2014.
-Following an approach by an existing operator to modify their facility, it became apparent that water extraction and bottling facilities were no longer permissible in rural zones.
-This was as a consequence of land use definition changes contained in the standard instrument LEP template and consequently, the Tweed LEP 2014, whereby water extraction and bottling became prohibited due to change in the wording of the definition for 'rural industry' provided within the standardised template.
+These uses were largely established prior to gazettal of Tweed Local Environmental Plan (LEP) 2014, at which time under Tweed LEP 2000 the use fell within the definition of a "rural industry" and was permitted with development consent in the rural zones

+Following an approach by an existing operator in 2015 to modify their facility, it became apparent that water extraction and bottling facilities were not permissible in rural zones under Tweed LEP 2014.
+This was as a consequence of a change in the wording of the definition for 'rural industry' within the standard instrument LEP template dictionary and consequently, the Tweed LEP 2014.
 This caused a situation where existing water extraction/bottling operations in rural zones were not able to secure a long term feasibility for their businesses, particularly within the context of any proposed expansion or redevelopment.

-To mitigate this undesired impact, and primarily in the interest of the representation of the private interests of existing water extraction/bottling operators, Tweed Shire Council prepared planning proposal PP15/0004 (finalised by a publication on the NSW legislative website in July 2016, as LEP amendment No 16), which sought amendment to the Tweed LEP 2014 to re-instate the permissibility of water extraction.
+To mitigate this undesired impact, and primarily in the interest of the representation of the private interests of existing water extraction/bottling operators, Tweed Shire Council prepared planning proposal PP15/0004 (finalised by publication on the NSW legislative website in July 2016, as LEP Amendment No 16), which sought amendment to the Tweed LEP 2014 to reinstate the permissibility of water extraction within the rural zones through introduction of a new definition within an additional local provision enabling clause (clause 7.15).